ExodusMovement/schemasafe/README.md

 console.log(parse('{}')) // { valid: false }
 ```

-Parser mode is recommended, because this way you can avoid handling unvalidated JSON objects in
+Parser API is recommended, because this way you can avoid handling unvalidated JSON objects in
 non-string form at all in your code.

 ## Options